okzyrox/tundra/2am-writeup.md

 This is where public and private annotations come in.

-Say you have a file called `hello.nb`:
+Say you have a file called `hello.td`:
 By default, any expressions in the file are public, but can be made private using the `priv` keyword.
 `private` expessions can only be accessed in the same file.
 ```rust